alexandrBugriy/vivat-release/README.md

 * while the app is running, it subscribes to the availability of a new version, and if there is, the app sends a push notification to the user.
 You can also check the latest version in the menu of the top bar of programs in the main bar.

 ## Change language
-* the app is multy language: English and Ukrainian.
+* the app is multi language: English and Ukrainian.
 By default uses language setting from device.

-## Toggle darck and light thema
+## Toggle dark and light them

 ## Horizontal and vertical orientation
 * when user change device orientation app dynamically recreated with new parameters.